 - Preheat the grill for 20-30 minutes on medium-high heat with the lid down.

 - For the wet base, combine mustard and vinegar.
 Rub the ribs down with the mixture, thoroughly covering the meat.

 - For the dry rub, combine all the spices.
 Generously season the ribs with the spice mix and rub down until nicely coated.
 Save some of the dry rub for later.

 - Flip over the ribs and repeat the process of applying the wet base first, then the dry rub.

 - Place ribs on a large piece of aluminium foil with the shiny side up.
 Depending on the fat content of your ribs, you can add some butter on top.
 First pull up the long sides of the foil, then roll up the edges and secure tightly to avoid leaking.
 Repeat wrapping with another piece of aluminium foil.

-- Place wrapped ribs on the grill for 1 hour until fully cooked through, flipping every 20 minutes.
+- Place wrapped ribs on the grill for 1 hour, lid down, until fully cooked through, flipping every 20 minutes.